LeDragoX/linux-script/README.md

 ### How to Use

-  Open this folder on the terminal and paste this line:
+  Open this folder on the terminal and paste these lines:

 ```s
 # Dependencies